(Last revised and updated: November 30, 2023)

 The Company may share your information with contracted service providers, including if sharing your information is necessary to provide a product or service you have requested, as part of a joint sales promotion or to pass sales leads to one of our distribution partners, or to keep you up-to-date on product announcements, software updates, special offers or other information.
 We use reasonable efforts to ensure that these service providers are capable of protecting the security of your personal information.

-We reserve the right to transfer information to a third party in connection with a sale, merger or other transfer of all or substantially all of the assets of Volt Active Data or any of its affiliates, or in connection with a strategic investment by a third party in Volt Active Data, or in the event that we discontinue our business or file a petition or have filed against us a petition in bankruptcy, reorganization or similar proceeding, provided that the third party agrees to adhere to the terms of this Policy.
+We reserve the right to transfer information to a third party in connection with a sale, merger or other transfer of all or substantially all of the assets of Volt or any of its affiliates, or in connection with a strategic investment by a third party in Volt, or in the event that we discontinue our business or file a petition or have filed against us a petition in bankruptcy, reorganization or similar proceeding, provided that the third party agrees to adhere to the terms of this Policy.

 We may also use or disclose your personal information to the extent reasonably necessary: to correct technical problems and malfunctions and to technically process your information; to protect the security and integrity of our website; to protect our rights and property and the rights and property of others; to take precautions against liability; to the extent required by law or to respond to judicial process, including to meet national security or law enforcement requirements; or to the extent permitted under other provisions of law, to provide information to law enforcement agencies or for an investigation on a matter related to public safety, as applicable.

 Personal information collected under this Policy may be transferred from time to time to our offices or personnel, or to third parties, located throughout the world, and the website may be viewed and hosted anywhere in the world, including countries that may not have laws of general applicability regulating the use and transfer of such information.
-You hereby expressly grant consent to Volt Active Data to: (a) process and disclose such information in accordance with this Policy; (b) transfer such information throughout the world, including to the United States or other countries that do not ensure adequate protection for personal information (as determined by the European Commission, each, an “Inadequate Jurisdiction”) and/or countries that may not have laws of general applicability regulating the use and transfer of such information; and (c) disclose such information to comply with lawful requests by public authorities, including to meet national security or law enforcement requirements.
-To the extent required by applicable law: whenever we transfer your personal data (as defined in the GDPR) to an Inadequate Jurisdiction, we ensure a similar degree of protection is afforded to it; where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in the European Economic Area under the GDPR or, with respect to transfers of personal data to the United States, we may rely on the Privacy Shield certification of the recipient; and if we rely on another basis to transfer your personal data to an Inadequate Jurisdiction, we will keep you updated or contact you if required.
+You hereby expressly grant consent to Volt to: (a) process and disclose such information in accordance with this Policy; (b) transfer such information throughout the world, including to the United States or other countries that do not ensure adequate protection for personal information (as determined by the European Commission or the UK Information Commissioner’s Office, as applicable, each, an “Inadequate Jurisdiction”) and/or countries that may not have laws of general applicability regulating the use and transfer of such information; and (c) disclose such information to comply with lawful requests by public authorities, including to meet national security or law enforcement requirements.
+To the extent required by applicable law: whenever we transfer your personal data (as defined in the European Data Protection Laws) to third parties (as described in this Policy) located in an Inadequate Jurisdiction, we ensure a similar degree of protection is afforded to it; we may use specific contracts approved by the European Commission or the UK Information Commissioner’s Office, as applicable, which give personal data the same protection it has in the European Economic Area or in the United Kingdom, as applicable, under the European Data Protection Laws and if we rely on another basis to transfer your personal data to an Inadequate Jurisdiction, we will keep you updated or contact you if required.
 Please contact us if you want further information on the specific mechanisms used by us when transferring your personal data to an Inadequate Jurisdiction.
 If you are a user accessing the website from a jurisdiction with laws or regulations governing personal information collection, use, and disclosure that differ from those of the United States, please be advised that all aspects of the website are governed by the internal laws of the United States and the Commonwealth of Massachusetts, USA, regardless of your location.

 An IP address is a number assigned to you by your Internet service provider so you can access the Internet.
 We receive IP addresses in the normal course of the operation of our website.
 We use IP addresses to analyze trends, administer the website, track users’ movements, gather geographic information, and gather broad demographic information for aggregate use.
 We may connect information gathered in connection with an IP address to information that a user may provide, such as information provided in a form that a user completes.
 We or third parties acting on our behalf may also use your IP address to ascertain your company name and to send you personalized advertisements on the basis of that information.
 For further information on personalized advertisements, please see the clause below titled “Cookies”.